LLNL/UnifyFS/docs/examples.rst

 Built with Spack
 ^^^^^^^^^^^^^^^^

-The Spack build location of UnifyCR (on a successful install) only exists when ``--keep-stage`` in included during installation or if the build fails.
-This location can be found with the command ``spack location unifycr``.
+The Spack build location of UnifyFS (on a successful install) only exists when ``--keep-stage`` in included during installation or if the build fails.
+This location can be found with the command ``spack location unifyfs``.

 To navigate to the location of the static and POSIX examples, do:

 .. code-block:: Bash

-    $ spack install --keep-stage unifycr
+    $ spack install --keep-stage unifyfs
-    $ spack cd unifycr
+    $ spack cd unifyfs
     $ cd spack-build/examples/src

 The GOTCHA examples are one directory deeper in